Offirmo/offirmo-shell-lib/README.md

 The functions
 =============

 For now, look inside the unit tests of the file you're interested in, or look in the file itself.

 TODO
 ====

 - Better doc ;)
+- improve decompression function
+- refactor mutex code to avoid duplication
+- mutex switch from read to write ?
+- forward and aggregate state in rsrc fuctions
 - Make default values redefinable
 - Make it easier to disable color
 - remove "bashisms"